mathieubossaert/pl-pyodk/README.md

+# pl-pyODK
-# First version of functions that automatically get data from ODK central using a filter
+## First version of functions that automatically get data from ODK central using a filter
 -> for example from last submission_date known in the database

 [ODK Central](https://docs.getodk.org/central-intro/) gives all datas by default.